 |[View a zoomable and navigable Map of the Area provided by Multimap.]|

-The ecclesiastical parish of St Paul, (Cornish: Pennsans Sen Pawl), in Penzance was located in the southern part of Penzance near the fishing port of Newlyn.
-It was created in 1867 out of parts of Penzance, St Mary and Newlyn, St Peter.
-The ecclesiastical parish of St Paul is now united with that of St Mary, and is part of Penzance Borough.
+The ecclesiastical parish of St Paul, (Cornish: Pennsans Sen Pawl), in Penzance, was located in the southern part of Penzance in Clarence Street.
+It was created in 1867 out of parts of Penzance, St Mary and a small part of the recently created parish of Newlyn, St Peter.
+The ecclesiastical parish of Penzance, St Paul was once part of the Madron Chapelry of Penzance, until it became a parish in its own right; is now united with that of Penzance, St Mary, and is once again part of Penzance Borough.

 The Cornwall Family History Society have published Monumental Inscriptions for the Parish Church - 100 entries.